Smoke & CO Alarms

 The revised Domestic Technical Handbook guidance states there should be at least:

-- One functioning smoke alarm in every room which is frequently used by the occupants for general daytime living purposes
+- One functioning smoke alarm in every room frequently used by the occupants for general daytime living purposes.

 The number and position of the alarms will depend on the size and layout of the house.
 There should be at least one alarm on each floor.
 We at EICR Edinburgh are qualified to BS5839 to design and install and commission your system